Have you thought about trying to publish in a law review or journal? This guide contains a variety of resources to help you in that process.

 Is it in Westlaw, Lexis and other subscription databases?

 Is it indexed by Legaltrac (a.k.a Legal Resource Index)?
-See title list.
+See title list (downloads as an Excel file).

 Is it indexed by Index to Legal Periodicals and Books?
-Consult journal directory.
-Select Index to Legal Periodicals and Books, then Display List.
+See title list.

 In addition to Washington and Lee's Law Review Submissions and Ranking website, there are several directories that can be used to find out more information about law journals that are currently being published.

 Many law reviews now have blogs and websites that accept shorter submissions.
-See Colin Miller's Submission Guide for Online Law Review Supplements, Version 7.0 and Information for Submitting to Online Law Review Companions by Bridget J. Crawford :: SSRN Washington & Lee also lists selected ones on its Law Journals: Submissions and Ranking website.
+See Colin Miller's Submission Guide for Online Law Review Supplements, Version 7.0 and Information for Submitting to Online Law Review Companions by Bridget J. Crawford.
+Washington & Lee also lists selected ones on its Law Journals: Submissions and Ranking website.

-Allen Rostron and Nancy Levit compiled a table of journal policies for publication, Information for Submitting Articles to Law Reviews & Journals.
+Allen Rostron and Nancy Levit compiled a table of journal policies for publication, Allen Rostron & Nancy Levit Information for Submitting Articles to Law Reviews & Journals (2021).

 Sherpa/RoMEO is a searchable database of publisher's general policies regarding copyright and the self-archiving of journal articles on the web and in Open Access repositories.
 Each entry provides a summary of the publisher's policy, including what version of an article can be deposited, where it can be deposited, and any conditions that are attached to that deposit.